This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 There are as many opportunities for different sports as for non-disabled Olympic athletes.

-The Paralympic Games not only provide an opportunity for disabled people to be serious athletes, but they also give young children with disabilities like cerebral palsy the chance to dream, as other children do.
+The Paralympic Games not only provide an opportunity for disabled people to be serious athletes, but they also give young children with disabilities like cerebral palsy a chance to dream, as other children do.

 Sports and physical fitness are essential for all children and adults, regardless of disability.
 While opportunities for inclusion and participation have been limited in the past for children with cerebral palsy, this is changing rapidly.
-Adaptive sports groups, government initiatives, and events like the Special Olympics and Paralympics are making significant strides toward helping include more people in sports.

 Lifelong Financial Assistance for Your Child's Birth Injury